+Design and Technology

+Head Teacher: Joel Watson

-Design and Technology TAS Faculty Head Teacher: Shane Lloyd BOARD DEVELOPED 2 UNIT CATEGORY В A ATAR COURSE YES NO COURSE HSC EXAMINATION Compulsory Optional Course Cost | Prelim: \$50 HSC: \$25
+2 UNIT BOARD DEVELOPED COURSE ATAR COURSE YES NO Course Cost Prelim: \$50 HSC: \$25 HSC EXAMINATION Compulsory Optio nal

 In the Preliminary course, students must participate in hands-on practical activities and undertake a minimum of two design projects.
 The projects will develop skills and knowledge to be further developed in the HSC course.
 Students will develop their knowledge of the activities within industrial and commercial settings which support design and technology and relate these processes to the processes used in their own designing and producing.
 Each project will place emphasis on the development of different skills and knowledge in designing and producing.
 This is communicated in a variety of forms.